superfluid-finance/superfluid-sentinel/README.md

 In order to set up notifications, see `.env-example` for the relevant configuration items.

 The notification system is modular.
 If you want support for more channels, consider adding it.
 See `src/services/slackNotifier.js` for a blueprint.
 PRs are welcome!

+Sentinel instances also periodically (default: every 12 hours) report basic metrics to a telemetry endpoint.
+This helps understanding how many instances are active and what their approximate configuration is.
+Reported metrics:
+* uuid (randomly generated on first start and preserved in a file "data/uuid.txt")
+* chain i
+* nodejs version
+* sentinel version
+* healthy flag (false e.g. if the configured RPC is drifting)
+* nr of rpc requests (since last restart)
+* account balance (rounded to 3 decimal places)
+* memory used by the process

 #### Run multiple instances